 The control condition received the active treatment after the waiting period and was combined with the treatment group to calculate an overall effect size from pretreatment to posttreatment of 1.86.
 This is supported by clinical effectiveness data that shows 54% of the participants completely stopped viewing at posttreatment and another 39% of participants reduced viewing by at least 70% of pretreatment levels by posttreatment.
 Additional measures of quality of life, sexual compulsivity, and negative outcomes of sexual behavior were also completed and support the behavioral self-report results.
 These results are significant because they provide the first randomized group evidence of an effective treatment for compulsive pornography use.
 Implications and future directions are discussed.

 Crosby, Jesse M., "Acceptance and Commitment Therapy for the Treatment of Compulsive Pornography Use: A Randomized Clinical Trial" (2011).
-All Graduate Theses and Dissertations.
-Paper 999.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
+999.